Hyve logo

 What is cloud scalability?

 Cloud scalability refers to the ability to increase or decrease IT resources as needed to meet changing demands.
-For example, a ticketing website may have low traffic all year round, but experience high traffic on the day tickets for a festival are released.
+For example, a ticketing website may have low traffic all year round, but experience high traffic on the day tickets are released, and need additional resources to handle this.
 Scalability is the key element of the cloud that ensures the infrastructure can handle the traffic and resume a normal service without crashing or becoming slow.

 Processing power, data storage capacity and networking can all be scaled up or down quickly and easily using existing cloud computing infrastructure, typically with little to no downtime or disruption.